git-lfs/git-lfs/README.md

 ## Features

-Inherent in the design of Git is the notion that every clone of a repository contains every version of every file.
-This is a core feature of a distributed version control system.
+By design, every git repository contains every version of every file.
 But for some types of projects, this is not reasonable or even practical.
-Multiple revisions of a large file take up space quickly, slowing down repository operations and making clones, fetches, and pulls unwieldy.
+Multiple revisions of a large file take up space quickly, slowing down repository operations and making fetches unwieldy.

 Git LFS overcomes this limitation by storing the metadata for large files in Git and syncing the file contents to a configurable [Git LFS server](docs/api.md).
 Some of the key features include:

 * Tight integration with Git means you don't have to change your workflow after the initial configuration.